pandorasjuicebox/pandoras-resume/README.md

 ## FAQs
 **Why is Markdown better than a word processor?**
 * It works with any platform.
 All you have to do is to download a Markdown editor on your platform of choice -- whether that's a laptop computer, tablet, phone, etc. -- and start writing.
-* Unlike a word processor where you are limited to the capabilities of the program, there are many Markdown editors to choose from that may suit your needs.
+* Unlike with a word processor where you are limited to the capabilities of the program, there are many Markdown editors to choose from that may suit your needs.
 * Markdown has inline styles, but is still plain text.
 So it can be read by any program, including the ones you make.

 **Why is my resume not showing up?**